What Is Abortion?

 The decision to have an abortion or continue with a pregnancy is a difficult one.
 Knowing the facts about abortion can help you decide the best course of action for you at this point in your life.
 Many myths and misconceptions about abortion continue to circulate despite scientific evidence supporting its safety.

-Safety Of Abortion
+Safety of Abortion

 Abortion is one of the safest surgical procedures performed in the United States today.
 In fact, the National Abortion Federation reports that complications from a first-trimester abortion are less frequent and less severe than complications from live birth.
 But abortion has not always been so safe.
 Before abortion was legalized, women had serious complications — and sometimes died — after trying to induce abortions themselves, or by going to untrained practitioners who operated in unsafe conditions.
 Since 1973, women have benefited from advances in medical and surgical technology and greater access to safe, high-quality services — such as those performed in our office.